-- Maximum of 6 practitioners in clinic premises at all times - Practitioners should either remain in their treatment room or exit the clinic during any breaks - Breaks between appointment times allow for cleaning of treatment rooms and common areas - Masks are required in all shared work areas and areas where physical distancing cannot be maintained.
+- Maximum of 6 practitioners in clinic premises at all times - Breaks between appointment times allow for cleaning of treatment rooms and common areas - Masks are recommended in all shared work areas and areas where physical distancing cannot be maintained.
 This includes: elevators, kitchens, hallways, client counters and break rooms.